matomo-org/developer-documentation/docs/how-piwik-works.md

-console         # Entry point for the CLI interface index.php       # Entry point for the web application and the HTTP reporting API piwik.php       # Entry point for the HTTP tracking API piwik.js        # Javascript tracker to be included in websites
+console         # Entry point for the CLI interface index.php       # Entry point for the web application and the HTTP reporting API piwik.php       # Entry point for the HTTP tracking API piwik.js        # JavaScript tracker to be included in websites
 ```

 Piwik uses [Composer](https://getcomposer.org/) to install its dependencies (PHP libraries) into the `vendor/` directory.